Kia Stonic SUV - Reliability & safety

 The Kia Stonic has been given two ratings by Euro NCAP, and cars with the optional safety pack get the full five stars.
 Without the pack, the car only received a three-star rating, which may be enough to put some buyers off, as most rivals have five-star scores.

 The Stonic comes with six airbags, ISOFIX points for rear seats, hill-start assistance and stability control as standard.
-Only the ‘3’ and ‘4’ trims come with auto emergency braking and lane-keeping assist - these are standard on most new cars.
+Only the ‘Connect’ and ‘GT-Line S’ trims come with auto emergency braking and lane-keeping assist - these are standard on most new cars.
 GT-Line S also gets additional features such as blind-spot warnings and smart cruise control, although you'll also need an automatic gearbox for the latter.